abhi7066/azure-zaimler/Files/try_controller_prompt.md

 Steps:

 1. Call mcp__zaimler__set_workspace with:
-   workspace = "HC Rx CLaim"
+   workspace = "HC Rx Claim"
 2. Call mcp__zaimler__agent_chat with the following prompt (verbatim):

    For Member Id A8446246, get the drug name and total days supply, maximum filled date, and minimum filled date for each drug name